Sayyat/next-i18n-auth/docs/automation.md

   that the messages are contextually accurate.
 * **Scalability**: As new error codes are introduced, simply adding them to the list and running the Gulp task ensures that they are handled consistently across all supported languages.

+For detailed principles behind translation key structure, see [Translation Keys and Organization.](./translation.md)